 Campus Planning and Design continuously monitors each phase of a project for compliance with a myriad of Federal, State and local codes, which include: building, fire, health and other codes, regulations, guidelines and reference standards.

-Other improvements in recent years include: ADA-compliant alterations to most toilet facilities; lowering public telephones for wheelchair access throughout the campus; the installation of automatic sliding entrance doors (where feasible) and automatic “push button” door openers; the installation of braille signage, curb ramps and entrance access ramps; the installation of magnetic hold-open devices on heavily used public corridor doors; the replacement of doorknobs with ADA-compliant lever-type door handles; the creation of new ADA-compliant parking stalls throughout the parking areas on campus; the installation of ADA-compliant lecture room tables and exterior dining tables; the installation of ADA-compliant gymnasium bleachers and ADA-compliant lockers, the widening of the Shimoda sculpture traffic circle (opposite the Administration Building) to accommodate Access-A-Ride vehicles more safely, the installation of ADA-compliant rails at the beach patio steps, the Library main entrance stairs and other exterior areas around the campus; numerous upgrades to existing interior fire alarm systems incorporating new strobe lights and enhanced audible devices to improve safety for the sight and hearing impaired; etc.
+Other improvements in recent years include: ADA-compliant alterations to most restroom facilities; lowering public telephones for wheelchair access throughout the campus; the installation of automatic sliding entrance doors and/or automatic “push button” door openers; the installation of braille signage, curb ramps and other site ramps; the installation of magnetic hold-open devices on heavily used public corridor doors; the ongoing replacement of doorknobs with ADA-compliant lever-type door handles; the creation of new ADA-compliant parking stalls throughout the parking areas on campus; the installation of ADA-compliant lecture room student tables, exterior dining tables and computer lab stations; the installation of ADA-compliant gymnasium bleachers and ADA-compliant lockers; the widening of the heavily used traffic circle (opposite the Administration Building) to accommodate Access-A-Ride vehicles more safely; the installation of ADA-compliant rails at the beach patio steps, the Library main entrance stairs and other exterior areas around the campus; numerous upgrades to existing interior fire alarm systems incorporating new strobe lights and enhanced audible devices to improve safety for the sight and hearing impaired; etc.

 FACILITIES MANAGEMENT, PLANNING AND DEVELOPMENT